Syslifters/HackTheBox-Reporting/README.md

 ---

 Hello 👋 we are the [Syslifters](https://www.syslifters.com/en/home), the brainos behind SysReptor.
-SysReptor is a fully customisable, offensive security reporting tool designed for pentesters, red teamers and other security-related people alike.
+SysReptor is a fully customisable, offensive security reporting solution designed for pentesters, red teamers and other security-related people alike.
 You can create designs based on simple HTML and CSS, write your reports in user-friendly Markdown and convert them to PDF with just a single click - in the cloud or on-premise!

 ## Hack The Box Reporting
 This is our dedicated [HTB](https://www.hackthebox.com/) reporting repository that showcases the Hack The Box sample report design created with SysReptor.
 You can use it for free to write your HTB Certified Penetration Testing Specialist (CPTS) or Certified Bug Bounty Hunter (CBBH) exam report.
 Our actual SysReptor repository can be found on Github here: [SysReptor](https://github.com/Syslifters/sysreptor).